CodeFreezr/gobyes/README.md

 https://gobyexample.com/

 ### 10. SimonWaldherr.golang-examples
 Simons gobye repository is one of the most comprehensive one.
-It is divided into three sections: beginner, advanced & expert.
+It is divided into three sections: beginner (38), advanced (54) & expert (22).